West Tennessee: Area codes

 Until the year 2001, West Tennessee, including all of Hardin County, was in the area code 901.
 After a large amount of population growth necessitated two area codes for West Tennessee, Memphis, its northern and eastern suburbs, as well as Fayette and Tipton counties, retained the 901 area code, with the remainder of West Tennessee being placed into area code 731.
 The Memphis area is one of the largest metropolitan areas that does not require 10-digit dialing, and it is anticipated it will remain this way for many years to come.

 Transportation

 Roads and highways

-Interstate 40 (I-40) is West Tennessee's primary interstate highway, which runs for 134 mi from the Mississippi River in Memphis and crosses the Tennessee River in Benton County, passing near Brownsvile and through Jackson in between.
+Interstate 40 (I-40) is West Tennessee's primary interstate highway, which runs for 134 mi from the Mississippi River in Memphis and crosses the Tennessee River in Benton County, passing near Brownsville and through Jackson in between.
 Interstate 240 (I-240) is an auxiliary bypass route of I-40 that runs to the south of Memphis.
 Interstate 55 (I-55) runs for 13 mi, entirely within southwest Memphis, from the Mississippi state line to the Mississippi River.
 I-155 is located in the northwestern part of West Tennessee, running from the Mississippi River to Dyersburg.
 I-269 serves as an outer bypass around Memphis, passing to the east of the city.
 An extension of I-69 is proposed to run from the Mississippi state line in Memphis to the Kentucky line near South Fulton.
 The U.S. Highways that travel through West Tennessee are: